UYSALCORP/Fullstack_Developer_Course/REACT/README.md

 - npx create-react-app project-name (.)
 - yarn create react-app (faster than npx) (first install yarn)
 * npx always uses the latest version. npm does not.
-- npm start. ( If you're not at same directory cd project-name/ )
+- npm start or yarn start. ( If you're not at same directory cd project-name/ )

 ## Structure
 - node_modules: This is where packages installed.